HarshitDawar55/Kubernetes/README.md

 # Instructions to Install Kubernetes and launch a single node cluster!
 * First of all, to clarify the meaning of single node cluster, it is referred to a scenario in which a node act as a master node & simultaneously it acts as a worker node also.

-* To install kubernetes, download the software named as "minikube".
+* To install Kubernetes, download the software named as "minikube".
   * Link for the complete guide for the installation of the software: https://kubernetes.io/docs/tasks/tools/install-minikube/

   * There is a requirement for this software to work & that is there should be VirtualBox present in the host system of the Kuberenetes or base system on which Kubernetes has to be installed.